malvag/Jclouds-H3/README.md

 // setup the container name used by the provider (like bucket in S3) String containerName = "testbucket";

-// get a context with filesystem that offers the portable BlobStore api BlobStoreContext context = ContextBuilder.newBuilder("h3")
+// get a context with h3 that offers the portable BlobStore api BlobStoreContext context = ContextBuilder.newBuilder("h3")
                 .overrides(properties)
                 .buildView(BlobStoreContext.class);